 We will conduct a credit conversion to UW-Madison semester hours.
 The number of credits taken at your previous institution will not always be equal to the number of credits taken at your previous institution.

-Do AP, IB, CLEP, A-Level credits transfer to UW?
+Do AP, IB, CLEP, A-Level credits transfer to UW-Madison?

 UW–Madison does grant advanced credit for the successful completion of some AP, IB, A-Level, and CLEP exams.
-Please note that AP, IB, and A-Levels must be completed while in high school.
+Please note that AP and IB must be completed while in high school.
 CLEP exams must be completed before completing 16 semester hours of college credit.
 Students can find detailed information on how a score will be awarded credit on our website.

 Are my credits/transcripts too old to earn college credit?